 If you opt-out of our use of your data for marketing purposes, we will honour such choice once we have had a reasonable opportunity to process your request.

-From 25 May 2018 you have specific rights in respect of the personal data we process about you, please see further details below.
+You have specific rights in respect of the personal data we process about you, please see further details below.